mgenty/UCI-HAR-Data-Project/CodeBook.md

-      Detailed Information About The Nature And Meaning Of These Variables Can Be Found At The UCI Web Site And The README.txt And features_info.txt  Files That Come With The HAR Dataset Zip File From This Web Site.
+      Detailed Information About The Nature And Meaning Of These Variables Can Be Found At The UCI Web Site And The README.txt And features_info.txt  Files That Come With The HAR Dataset Zip File From The Aforementioned  Web Site.

       - fBodyAcc-mean-X
         - The Mean Of The Linear Acceleration Of The